 When I was looking to leave my first job after college, and received an offer for my current position, I was faced with a big decision.
 I would be making more money, but would be losing some of that money and some of my time by adding a daily commute.
 Of course, I wanted to jump at the chance to take a new job, but because my decisions impact my husband and the future of our family, it was important for me to take his input into consideration before I made the call.
 Not only did he feel more invested in my new job, but he was excited to celebrate it with me because it felt like “our” decision, rather than just my own.

-The Best Decisions Start with Setting the Right Goals
+The Best Decisions Start with Great Goals

 Whether you decide to walk through all of these questions, or even just a couple, the next time you’re faced with a big decision — it’s important to give yourself direction.
 Starting by setting some of your most important life and personal goals is like laying the foundation when building a home.